Joel Barlow

 About the author

-Born in 1754 in what is now Connecticut, Joel Barlow was an American poet, essayist, and diplomat whose career unfolded alongside the Revolutionary era.
-He studied at Yale, served as a chaplain in the Continental Army during the American Revolution, and soon became known as part of the Hartford Wits, a group of early American writers interested in satire, politics, and national culture.
+Born in Redding, Connecticut, in 1754, Joel Barlow studied at Yale and served as a chaplain during the American Revolution.
+He later became known as one of the Connecticut Wits, a group of early American writers who tried to shape a distinctly national literature.